Asia Pacific Economic Cooperation (APEC)

 APEC operates on the basis of non-binding commitments and open dialogue.
 Decisions made within APEC are reached by consensus, and commitments are undertaken on a voluntary basis.
 The APEC Secretariat is based in Singapore.
 It provides coordination and technical and advisory support as well as information management, communications and public outreach services.

-Canada in APEC
+Canada and APEC

 - Date Modified: